Animal Protection Program

 Animal Protection Program Overview

-The Summerlee Foundation promotes a new ethic toward our fellow beings, supporting efforts to research, rehabilitate, rescue, protect, and advocate for animals.
-Our grantees give second chances to companion animals and injured or orphaned wildlife, provide refuge and sanctuary for exploited wild and domesticated animals, increase the understanding and protection of wild carnivores, and bring about the demise of industries, contests, and practices that abuse animals.
-Collectively, we alleviate fear, pain, and suffering in animals’ lives, advance and expand the rights of animals, defend the laws that protect them, and create policies and programs to address new grievances against them.
-Through thousands of grants totaling over $60 million and counting, the Summerlee Foundation is honored to play a small role in the accomplishments of so many passionate, committed organizations in their tireless work to protect animals.
+Guided by founder Annie Lee Roberts’ desire to eliminate fear, pain, and suffering of all animals, the Summerlee Foundation promotes a new ethic toward our fellow beings.
+We support efforts to research, rehabilitate, rescue, protect, and advocate for animals.
+Our grantees give second chances to companion animals and injured or orphaned wildlife, provide refuge and sanctuary for exploited wild and domestic animals, and increase the understanding and protection of wildlife commonly vilified.
+Collectively, we advance and expand the rights of animals, defend the laws that protect them, and create policies and programs to address grievances against them.
+Through thousands of grants totaling over $65 million, the Summerlee Foundation is honored to play a small role in the accomplishments of so many passionate, effective organizations in their tireless work to protect animals.

 Program Goals

 Our aim is to help the most overlooked, underfunded, and heavily exploited animals.
-The majority of our funding goes to small and medium-sized, lean and agile groups where we believe our contribution can be used quickly and have an out-sized impact.
-Our grant making is focused on assisting organizations in the United States (with a limited amount of Canadian funding).
-We believe in balancing hands-on, urgent, direct care for individual animals with efforts to address the root causes of suffering to affect a more enduring, systemic change.
-We know we can’t rescue, adopt or rehab our way out of core problems.
+Much of our funding goes to small and medium-sized lean and agile groups where we believe our contribution can be utilized quickly with an out-sized impact.
+We believe in balancing urgent, direct care for individual animals with efforts to address the root causes of suffering to affect enduring, systemic change.
+We know we can’t often rescue, adopt, or rehab our way out of core problems.

 Funding Priorities

-The focus of our funding evolves over time, as progress is made in some areas and new threats and opportunities emerge in others.
-Our current priorities are:
+The focus of our grantmaking evolves over time as progress is made in some areas and new threats and opportunities emerge in others.
+Our current priorities are as follows:

-Emergency funding for animal cruelty cases is awarded separately, through the Annie Lee Roberts Emergency Animal Rescue Fund, administered by Greater Good Charities.
-Contact Denise Bash, denisebash@greatergood.org.
+May be awarded through the Annie Lee Roberts Emergency Animal Rescue Fund administered by Greater Good Charities; contact Denise Bash, denisebash@greatergood.org for fund availability

 Eligibility & Guidelines

 Must be a 501(c)(3) public charity.
 We do not fund individuals.
 Animal sanctuaries must be accredited or verified by the Global Federation of Animal Sanctuaries.
-With rare exceptions we do not fund capital campaigns, endowments, buildings, government entities, organizations with large cash reserves, organizations that do not have animal protection as the primary purpose, cat and dog sanctuaries, dog- centered projects, “access to care” programs, endangered species reintroduction, or land preservation.
+We generally do not fund capital campaigns, endowments, buildings, government agencies, organizations with large cash reserves, reintroduction of ‘listed’ endangered species, and land preservation.
+Organizations should have animal protection as their primary purpose.

-We also respectfully ask organizations to wait 18 months between receiving a Summerlee Foundation grant and applying for another.
-This spacing allows us to reach more and new organizations rather than fund the same (albeit great) organizations year after year.
+We also respectfully ask organizations to wait 18 months between receiving a Summerlee Foundation grant and applying for another, although we recognize that some exceptions may be necessary to this general rule.
+This spacing allows us to reach more and new organizations rather than fund the same (though solid) organizations year after year.

 Application Process

-We strive to make it easy to apply to The Summerlee Foundation, provide funds with the fewest possible strings or conditions (most grants are general support) and then request a reasonable amount of grant reporting, including a simple final report.
-We want to be of assistance, not a burden.
+We strive to make it easy to apply to the Summerlee Foundation, provide funds with the fewest possible strings or conditions (most grants are general support), and then request a reasonable amount of grant reporting, including a simple Final Report.
+We want to be of assistance, not a hinderance.

-The first step in the grant process is to submit a Letter of Interest during one of the designated periods prior to our board meetings in February, May, and September.
-Our grant process is fully online and you can find detailed instructions on the How to Apply page.
+The first step in the grant process is to submit a Letter of Interest during one of the designated “open periods” prior to our Board Meetings held three times a year (February, May, and September).
+Our grant process is fully online and explained on the How to Apply page.
+Out of fairness to all grantseekers, we publicize in advance when our Grant Portal will begin accepting applications, and then close the portal when the maximum number of submissions are received (typically within a week).

 Thank you for your interest in the Summerlee Foundation and for being an animal advocate.
-While we celebrate many successes, we must also confront the emerging and expanding threats to our most vulnerable animal populations: climate change, persecution and exploitation of animals on an industrial scale, wildlife extinction and disease, companion animal abandonment, and intentional cruelty and neglect.
+While we celebrate many successes, we must also confront the emerging and expanding threats to our most vulnerable animal populations such as climate change, exploitation of animals on an industrial scale, wildlife disease and displacement, and continued companion animal overpopulation.
 The challenges are serious and many.
-By working together, creatively and opportunistically, with vision and wisdom, we will continue to protect and give aid to the underserved, persecuted, and voiceless.
+By working together, creatively and opportunistically, with vision and wisdom, we will continue to protect animals from cruelty and neglect.

-The Summerlee Foundation is enormously proud of the dedication and achievements of our grantees and congratulates all animal advocates for their tireless efforts, commitment, and vision in making a difference in the lives of so many.
+The Summerlee Foundation is enormously proud of the dedication and achievements of our grantees and congratulates all animal advocates for their vision, commitment, and unceasing efforts to make a difference in the lives of so many.

 Mitchell Fox, Program Director, mitchell@summerlee.org.